-And that about covers it… So, Dairy Free Apple Cobbler.
-Basically, this went down because I bought an issue of Sift from King Arthur Flour which had a gorgeous berry cobbler photo/recipe in it; which I immediately realized I desperately needed to make.
-But, since the recipe was made in a large cast iron skillet, I decided to adapt it to be Dairy Free so Tristan could eat it as well.
-I had intended to make a berry cobbler as well… but we ate all the berries.
+Originally, I came up with this recipe after buying an issue of Sift from King Arthur Flour which had a gorgeous berry cobbler photo/recipe in it; which I immediately realized I desperately needed to make.
+(This happens with at least half the recipes every time I buy an issue of sift.)
+But, since the recipe was a large batch, I decided to adapt it to be Dairy Free so Tristan could eat it as well.
+I had intended to make a berry cobbler… but we ate all the berries.
 So, apple it was.
-Apple pie/cobbler/galette is still so summer in my option, so that was cool anyhow.
+Apple pie/cobbler/galette is still so summer in my option, so that was fine by me.
+(Too be honest I might like apple cobbler better then berry anyhow…)

 - 1 cup of cold water